Sangaldan railway station

-Sangaldan Ramban Railway Station is a proposed railway station in Ramban district, Jammu and Kashmir.
-Its code is SNGDN.
-It will serve Sangaldan city and Ramban town.
-The station proposal includes two platforms.
+Sangaldan Railway Station is a railway station in Ramban district, Jammu and Kashmir.
+Its code is SGDN.
+It serves Sangaldan block, Gool Sub-division and Ramban District.
+The station has three platforms.
 The station lies on Banihal–Katra line.
-The Work on this rail line is expected to be finished year 2022.
+The Work on this rail line upto Sangaldan has been completed in February 2024.
 The station in surrounded by many of long tunnels of Jammu–Baramulla line.

 The station is part of the Jammu–Baramulla line, which once completed, will connect the city to the rail network of India.
-Currently, services are to Baramulla and Banihal.
+Currently, services are to Baramulla and Sangaldan.
 The railway line once fully completed is expected to increase tourism and travel to the Kashmir Valley.
-The work of last leg Chenab Bridge is in final stages and is expected to be completed by 2022.
+The work of last leg Chenab Bridge has also been completed in 2022.

-But Due to delay in the projects the railway station work may be completed by ending 2023.